 - What are some of the things that have not worked?

 - When have you wanted to experience something different?

 - Was it related to a change in desire or something physical?

 - Were you having issues with urine leakage during intercourse which made you feel uncomfortable so you could not reach orgasm?
 Or was it a lack of that sensation?

 - Are you comfortable with masturbation?”

-Find folks you can open up to about changes to your body, your sex life, and your relationships.
+If you have people in your life you feel comfortable being vulnerable with, open up slowly about changes to your body, your body image, sex life, and relationships.
 You might find that it’s a relief for them to open up as well.
 And if you’re dating and exploring, you might also find some partners-in-crime.

 “Other women are your best allies,” Sharon explained.
 “They’re not your competitors, they’re your allies because they’re going to be out there dating and meeting people that they wind up not wanting to stick with, and they can pass them along.
 That’s what happened to me.”
 (Sharon was introduced to her second husband through a friend who’d dated him first.)

 These allies might include new lovers, as well.
 Dating is no longer reserved for early adulthood.
 More folks are meeting people and even enjoying short-term or casual sexual relationships throughout their lives.

 You’re never too old to seek out new, rich sexual experiences.